 - (b) All lines that occur inside a figure have a beginning and an end which define their length.
 They are preceded and followed by part-loops.
-(Fig 8.4.2) - (c) With the exception of Family 3 figures and some figures in Family 7, the criterion for the length of lines within a figure states that they do not have to - Length of lines A & B are defined as starting on and ending with part loops.

-be of equal length.
+(Fig 8.4.2) - (c) With the exception of Family 3 figures and some figures in Family 7, the criterion for the length of lines within a figure states that they do not have to be of equal length.
 Therefore, it is imperative that the judges become familiar with the specific criterion for the length of lines for each figure.
 For example, the length of the lines in a "Humpty-bump" do not need to be equal, but all four lines in a "Square loop" must be of equal length.
 (Fig 8.4.3)

-- Length A does not need to = B

-- Length A = B = C = D
+• Length A does not need to = B • Length A = B = C = D

-- (d) Whenever any kind of roll is placed on an interior line (except when any type of roll follows a spin element and snap rolls for Gliders), the lengths of the two parts of the line before and after the roll must be equal.
+- (d) Whenever any kind of roll is placed on an interior line, the lengths of the two parts of the line before and after the roll must be equal.
+Exceptions are when any type of roll follows a spin element and, for gliders only, snap rolls.
 Judges should take care to judge the symmetry of the length of lines in a figure using only the length of the lines and not by elapsed time taken to fly each segment.
 This difference in length versus elapsed time is most noticeable in figures where rolls are placed on up-lines.
-As the aircraft looses airspeed, the time it takes to fly a line after the roll will be greater than the time required to fly the line of the same length before the roll.

-- (e) Because of the characteristics of Glider flight, slightly different criteria apply. - (i) In the case of GAF Family 8.43 figures, the vertical line before a descending roll need be held only long enough to establish that attitude. - (ii) The placement of inside and outside snap rolls need not be at the center of 45 degree and vertical lines, that is, the line before and after snap rolls need not be of the same length. - (f) If within a figure two or more lines must be of the same length, an observed variation is penalized by reducing the grade in the following manner: (Fig 8.4.4)
+As the aircraft loses airspeed, the time it takes to fly a line after the roll will be greater than the time required to fly the line of the same length before the roll. - (e) Because of the characteristics of Glider flight, the placement of inside and outside snap rolls need not be at the center of the 45 degree and vertical lines; that is, the line before and after glider snap rolls need not be of the same length. - (f) If within a figure two or more lines must be of the same length, an observed variation is penalized by reducing the grade in the following manner: (Fig 8.4.4)

-- (i) a visible variation -1 point deduction; - (ii) if the lengths vary by 1:2 2 point deduction - (iii) and so forth up to a 3 point deduction. - (iv) No line before or after roll, 4 point deduction.
+- (i) a visible variation -1 point deduction; - (ii) if the lengths vary1:2 2 point deduction - (iii) and so forth up to a 3 point deduction. - (iv) No line before or after roll, 4 point deduction.
 (Fig 8.4.5)